nroi/clyde/README.md

 ### Client Configuration

-Next, repeat the following for steps on all machines that are used as clients (i.e., all machines that use cpcache as pacman cache):
+Note that we use `cpcache.local` as the hostname for cpache.
+Replace it by whatever IP address or hostname can be used to reach cpcache inside your own LAN.
+Repeat the following for steps on all machines that are used as clients (i.e., all machines that use cpcache as pacman cache):

 1. Adapt your `/etc/pacman.d/mirrorlist` so that clyde-client know how to reach cpcache. clyde-client looks for a line with a trailing `!cpcache` comment.
 If cpcache runs on the same machine as the client, you would add